 The accompanying unaudited consolidated financial statements include the accounts of SeaChange International, Inc. and its subsidiaries ("SeaChange" or the "Company") and are prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial reports as well as rules and regulations of the Securities and Exchange Commission ("SEC").
 All intercompany transactions and balances have been eliminated.
 Certain information and footnote disclosures normally included in financial statements prepared under U.S. GAAP have been condensed or omitted pursuant to such regulations.
-However, we believe that the disclosures are adequate to make the information presented nor misleading.
-In the opinion of management, the accompanying financial statements include all adjustments necessary to present a fair presentation of the consolidated financial statements for the periods shown.
+However, we believe that the disclosures are adequate to make the information presented not misleading.
+In the opinion of management, the accompanying financial statements include all adjustments, consisting of only normal recurring items, necessary to present a fair presentation of the consolidated financial statements for the periods shown.
 These consolidated financial statements should be read in conjunction with our most recently audited financial statements and related footnotes included in our Annual Report on Form 10-K ("Form 10-K") as filed with the SEC.
-The balance sheet data as of January 31, 2016 that is included in this Quarterly Report on Form 10-Q ("Form 10-Q") was derived from our audited financial statements.
+The balance sheet data as of January 31, 2016 that is included in this Quarterly Report on Form10-Q ("Form 10-Q") was derived from our audited financial statements to conform to current presentation.

 The preparation of these financial statements in conformity with U.S. GAAP, requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and disclosure of contingent assets and liabilities.
 Interim results are not necessarily indicative of the operating results for the full fiscal year or any future periods and actual results may differ from our estimates.
-During the three months ended April 30, 2016, there have been no material changes to our significant accounting policies that were described in our fiscal 2016 Form 10-K, as filed with the SEC.
+During the three and nine months ended October 31, 2016, there have been no material changes to our significant accounting policies that were described in our fiscal 2016 Form 10-K, as filed with the SEC.